 This White Chocolate and Raspberry cake has a moist, buttermilk & almond sponge.
 With a Pink & Cream swirls.
 Baked in a Kugelhopf Bundt pan.
 It's topped with white chocolate & freeze dried Raspberries

 This post was originally posted in August 2018.
 But has since been updated with additional text and images for better user experience.
-This post may contain Amazon affiliate links.
-As an Amazon Associate, at no cost to you, I earn from qualifying purchases.

 The added buttermilk and ground almonds, give this cake a lovely (slightly nutty) moist texture.
 The white chocolate adds a luxurious touch.
 Finished off with freeze dried raspberries.